sdelgadoc/twitter-bot-as-a-service/README.md

 ```

 Then, create a new Cloud Run service:
-* In the Google Cloud search bar type "cloud run"
+* In the Google Cloud Console search bar type "cloud run"
 * Select "Cloud Run" from the list of options
 * In the Cloud Run configuration page, select CREATE SERVICE